TakeprofitTechnology/ReleaseNotes/TPT Social trading.md

 ## Version 2026.4.22.1147 (22 April, 2026)
 ### Features
 * Redesigned administrator dashboard.
+* Application has been rebuilt using MangerAPI v5800.
 ### Changes
 * Fixed API response style from PascalCase to camelCase.
 * Added logging for highwatermark fee payment or non-payment events.